lakesoul-io/LakeSoul/README.md

   - [ ] Multi-layer storage classes support with data tiering

 # Feedback and Contribution
-Please feel free to open an issue or dicusstion if you have any questions.
+Please feel free to open an issue or dicussion if you have any questions.

 Join our [slack user group](https://join.slack.com/t/dmetasoul-user/shared_invite/zt-1681xagg3-4YouyW0Y4wfhPnvji~OwFg)

 # Contact Us